What is E-Sports?

 - -Sanitizing equipment.

 - -Staff will be wear masks at all times.
-Players are recommended to wear mask, but is not mandatory.
+Players and spectators are to wear a mask.

 - -No post match player interaction such as high-fives.